 Rather, it’s a built-in survival mechanism, moving us toward things that seem beneficial & away from things that seem threatening

-• As more experiences are accumulated, contradictions have a less bothersome effect on our thinking, so we stay in the original groove.
-The brain has no built-in way of knowing what’s T or F about ‘people, places & things’.
+• As more experiences are accumulate, contradictions have a less bothersome effect on our thinking, so we stay in the original groove.
+The brain has no built-in way of knowing what’s T or F about ‘people, places & things’ (PPT).
 It just blindly relies on its backlog of stored data

 • Of course, the importance (danger) of bad info is in proportion to how relevant it is to our life.
-Having the wrong or incomplete info about how tigers mate won’t usually effect our well-being, but bad/ limited info about drugs, severe narcissists, environmental pollutants…. can be devastating or even fatal.
+Having the wrong or incomplete info about how tigers mate won’t usually effect our well-being, but bad / limited info about drugs & poisons, severe narcissists, environmental pollutants…. can be devastating or even fatal.

 EXP: “First Info” is partly why battered wives keep going back.
 If they &/or their mother got beaten a lot when they were kids, it’s what they know & expect.
 “Contradictory info” such as : “He’s no good for you, you have to leave…” has little effect, thrown out as incongruous & therefore not to be acted on.